d33bs/RTX-KG2/cudbmi-set/alpine_build_and_run_notes.md

 1. Add the following data to your RTX-KG2 repository under this directory: `RTX-KG2/cudbmi-set/data-staging`
   - [UMLS](https://www.nlm.nih.gov/research/umls/) [JSON lines](https://jsonlines.org/) data `umls.jsonl`
-    - This dataset is provided on a developer basis and must be requested using your personal credentials.
+    - This dataset is provided on a developer basis from the US National Library of Medicin (NLM) and must be requested using your personal credentials.
     Dataset approval comes from external entities and may take days to complete (asking early is recommended!).

 #### Data builds